Pandora's box

 Pandora was meant to be Titan's wife Epithea and brought with her to the wedding a box that Zeus had given her, but with strict order not to open it.

-Pandora, however, was not a beneficial gift of the gods to Epimetheus, but part of the punishment that Zeus had designed for mankind.
+Pandora, however, was not a benevolent gift from the gods to Epimetheus, but part of the punishment that had been devised byZeusfor mankind.

 Pandora brought to her wedding not only the box, but also curiosity. — One of the features that goddess Hera had given her.